Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Further Analysis

 Statement (i) implies that risk aversion reduces the consumer's willingness to pre-purchase, distinguishing it from the impact of loss aversion.
-Specifically, in the standard framework without narrow bracketing, a consumer who chooses to pre-purchase is exposed to the uncertainty of the consumption value.
-By choosing to wait, however, the consumer avoids this risk entirely by gaining the flexibility to make an informed decision once the value is realized.
-Consequently, the consumer is inclined to wait, unless the seller offers a discount in advance price.
-This risk discount, which lowers the advance price below $\mathbb{E}[\omega]$, induces the consumer to pre-purchase.
+Specifically, in the standard framework, which assumes no narrow bracketing, a consumer who chooses to pre-purchase is exposed to the uncertainty of the consumption value.
+By choosing to wait, however, the consumer gains the flexibility to make an informed decision once the value is realized, thus avoiding this risk.
+Consequently, the consumer is inclined to wait unless the seller offers a discount on the advance price.
+This risk discount, lowering the advance price below $\mathbb{E}[\omega]$, induces the consumer to pre-purchase.

 Statement (ii) suggests that when encountering a risk-averse consumer, the spot-price commitment reduces the seller's profitability.\footnote{In this case, the seller can still achieve a maximum profit of $\mathbb{E}[\omega]$.
 However, it is conditional on the avoidance of a prior commitment at $p_2$, coupled with the guaranteed sale of the good at $T_2$.} This also contrasts with the statement made in Proposition \ref{prop: to_commit}.